MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > [!NOTE]
 >
-> * Passing a Stage View deep link into an Adaptive Card won't open the Collaborative Stage View.
-Stage View deep link always opens the Stage View Modal.
+> * Passing a Stage View deep link into an Adaptive Card doesn't open the Collaborative Stage View.
+A Stage View deep link always opens the Stage View Modal.
-> * Ensure that the URL of the content is within the list of validDomains in your app manifest.
+> * Ensure that the URL of the content is within the list of `validDomains` in your app manifest.
 > * The invoke request type must be a `composeExtension/queryLink`.
-> * `invoke` workflow is similar to the current `appLinking` workflow.
+> * `invoke` workflow is similar to the `appLinking` workflow.
 > * To maintain consistency, it is recommended to name `Action.Submit` as `Open`.
 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
-> * If you don't have an optimized mobile experience for Teams mobile client, the Stage view for apps distributed through the [Teams store](../concepts/deploy-and-publish/apps-publish-overview.md) opens in a default web browser.
+> * If you don't have an optimized mobile experience for Teams mobile client, the Stage View for apps distributed through the [Teams store](../concepts/deploy-and-publish/apps-publish-overview.md) opens in a default web browser.
 The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.

 #### Query parameters